-The planned community, with a population of around 5,000 people, is located on Florida’s southwestern coast, where Hurricane Ian made landfall in late September.
+The planned community, with a population of around 5,000 people, is located on Florida’s southwestern coast, where Hurricane Ian made landfall in September of 2022.

 Ian was nearly a Category 5 storm when it devastated homes and shut down power in Fort Myers, a town just 20 miles from Babcock Ranch.
 Yet, as CBS News reported, Babcock Ranch’s homes were able to keep the lights on while sustaining little to no damage.